-- Privacy policy.
-The document that specifies how an organization, e.g., a company, can use data associated to the data owner.
-It states the purposes, recipients and retention time of the different pieces of data.
-A privacy policy is expressed using a privacy specification language, e.g., P3P [10] or EPAL [11].
-In this work, we assume the use of a P3P-like language. - Privacy catalog.
+- Privacy catalog.
 These tables drive the translation of the P3P-like policy into the database privacy policy.
 Table Datatypes stores the mapping between the data types used in the privacy policy and the database tables and attributes associated with them.
-Table OwnerChoices stores the table and attribute names where the individual optin/opt-out choices are stored for a combination of purpose-recipient-data type if a choice is available for this combination; this table is known as the The attribute choice table.
-MapColOwnerChoices is used to match each tuple in the table associated to the data type with the corresponding tuple in the choice table.
+Table OwnerChoices stores the table and attribute names where the individual opt-in/opt-out choices are stored for a combination of purpose-recipient-data type if a choice is available for this combination; this table is known as the choice table.
+The attribute MapCol in OwnerChoices is used to match each tuple in the table associated to the data type with the corresponding tuple in the choice table.
 For example, the attribute patient ID could be used to match each tuple in DiseasePatient (table associated to data type PatientDiseaseInfo) with the choice table PatientChoices that stores individual preferences. - Policy translator.
-Translates the privacy policy expressed in the P3P-like language into the privacy metadata tables in the database. - Privacy metadata.
+Translates the privacy policy expressed in the P3P-like language into the privacy metadata tables in the database. - Policy metadata.
 It is the equivalent of the privacy policy inside the database.
 It contains the tables Rules and ChoiceConditions.
 Table Rules contains tuples of the form (P,R,T,C,CCOND); each tuple represents a rule that grants access to the table T and column C for the purpose P, and Recipient R. The optional condition CCOND restricts this access in case an opt-in/opt-out choice is available for that combination.
-Table ChoiceConditions stores the SQL statement (similar to WHERE condition statement) for each condition used in Rules.
+Table ChoiceConditions stores the SQL statement (similar to WHERE condition statement) for each condition used in Rules. - Query modification.

-Query modification.
 Before execution, a query is modified into its privacy-preserving form: each table in the FROM clause is transformed into a privacy-preserving view that checks the privacy metadata rules and data-owner preferences.
 Figure 2 gives the result of modifying a query when the privacy policy does not allow access to the attribute Phone and only opt-in access over the attribute Address for the purpose Treatment and the recipient Nurses.